rasti37/nim-strdec-ida/README.md

 > [!NOTE]
 >
-> After each successful decryption, the tool leaves a comment with the decrypted literal at the line that calls the algorithm.
+> The script modifies the database by setting a comment with the decrypted string literal.

 ## 🎞️ Demonstration